InternetInterprises/chore-helper/README.md

-# Chore Helper!
+# Chore Helper

 This is a simple app to spit out chores at you, for when you have down time and want to do something useful with youreself!

+# Getting Started

+You will need to copy `.env-example` to `.env`

+I think `npx prisma db push` will build the DB for you, but who knows!?

+Running the query in `chore-helper.session.sql` should add something to the DB for you

+Then `npm run dev` should start the app.

 # Create T3 App

 This is an app bootstrapped according to the [init.tips](https://init.tips) stack, also known as the T3-Stack.

-I think `npx prisma db push` will build the DB for you, but who knows!?

-## Why are there `.js` files in here?

-As per [T3-Axiom #3](https://github.com/t3-oss/create-t3-app/tree/next#3-typesafety-isnt-optional), we take typesafety as a first class citizen.
-Unfortunately, not all frameworks and plugins support TypeScript which means some of the configuration files have to be `.js` files.

-We try to emphasize that these files are javascript for a reason, by explicitly declaring its type (`cjs` or `mjs`) depending on what's supported by the library it is used by.
-Also, all the `js` files in this project are still typechecked using a `@ts-check` comment at the top.

 ## What's next?
 How do I make an app with this?